dssg/MLinPractice/project.md

 {:toc}
 </details>

-Teams build a machine learning application that solves a real problem of their choosing, running the full arc over the semester.
-The project is the spine that the Module 1 and Module 2 sessions feed into.
+Teams build a machine learning application/system thatsolves a real problem of their choosing, running the full arc over the semester.
+Module 1 and Module 2 sessions feed into the project as it progresses through phases..

 ## What each team does

 1. **Identify** a real problem worth solving with ML.
-2. **Scope** it — decide whether and how ML helps, and define success.
+2. **Scope** it — decide whether and how ML helps, identify downstream actions, and define success.
-3. **Formulate** the analytical problem and its baselines.
+3. **Formulate** the ML problem and its baselines.
-4. **Build** models using real data.
+4. **Build** baselines and ML models
-5. **Evaluate** honestly and **make recommendations** for a real decision-maker.
+5. **Evaluate** and **make recommendations** for decision-makers and users.

 ## GenAI in the project

-Consistent with the course's GenAI thread, every team:
+Every team:

-- **Implements an LLM zero/few-shot baseline** as part of the baseline step — the generative baseline you either beat or beat *with*.
+- **Implements an LLM zero/few-shot baseline** as part of the baseline step
-- **May use an LLM for one pipeline stage** (extraction, labeling, a feature, retrieval) — evaluated honestly against a human-labeled sample.
+- **May use LLMs for one or more pipeline stages** (data collection, data wrangling, linkage, labeling, feature generation, modeling, etc.) — evaluated  against human ground truth.
 - **Writes a short GenAI-use reflection**: where the tools helped, where they misled, and how the team verified their output.